National Customs Brokers and Freight Forwarders Association - Explained

 What is the National Customs Brokers and Freight Forwarders Association?

 The National Customs Brokers and Freight Forwarders Association is an international trade advocacy organization in the United States that aims to educate their members regarding legislative and regulatory issues.
 The organizations members include freight forwarders, customs brokers, ocean transportation intermediaries (OTIs), NVOCCs and air cargo agents, and their employees.
 It is a large lobbyist group in the nations capitol.

-A Little More on National Customs Brokers and Freight Forwarders Association
+What does the National Customs Brokers and Freight Forwarders Association Do?

 Headquartered in Washington, DC, the National Customs Brokers and Forwarders Association of America, Inc. (NCBFAA) serves the interest of more than 1,000 member companies with 110,000 employees in international trade.
 On March 22, 1897, Customs Clerks Association of the Port of New York was established.
 The members of the associations were the customs brokers and clerks in the U.S. Customs Service of the Port of New York.
 It was incorporated as a non-profit organization.
 It was succeeded by the New York Customs Brokers Association, organized on March 9, 1922.
 Only licensed Customs brokers of the Port of New York were eligible to get a membership of the organization.